tulios/kafkajs/docs/Admin.md

 ## <a name="delete-groups"></a> Delete groups

-Delete groups by groupId
+Delete groups by `groupId`.

-Bear in mind that you can delete groups of consumers that are not connected
+Note that you can only delete groups with no connected consumers.

 ```javascript
 await admin.deleteGroups([groupId])